South Wairarapa Wheels Park

-With the continued growth of Greytown and the inability to extend the existing park on Kuratawhiti Street, there is a desire to create a new integrated open space facility at 2 to 4 Pierce Street so that all ages can play.
-The proposed park will be designed with sustainable building practices in mind to reduce its overall construction footprint.
+With the continued growth of Greytown and the inability to extend the existing park on Kuratawhiti Street, there was a desire to create a new integrated open space facility at 2-4 Pierce Street for all ages.
+The proposed park would be designed with sustainable building practices in mind to reduce its overall construction footprint.

-Due to its relatively close proximity to the other towns in South Wairarapa, the new Greytown park is expected to be enjoyed by all in the district, making it important that everyone’s feedback is considered in the final design of the proposed park.
-It is designed to complement the offerings of other skate parks in the Wellington region
+Due to its relatively close proximity to the other towns in South Wairarapa, the new Greytown park was expected to be enjoyed by all in the district, making it important that everyone’s feedback was considered in the final design.
+It was designed to complement the offerings of other skate parks in the Wellington region.

-The project is partially funded by the Council to the value of $1.4m, with the balance to be raised by the community.
-The project is expected to cost around $4m to construct.
+The project was partially funded by the Council to the value of $1.4m, with the balance to be raised by the community.
+The finished project is expected to cost around $4m.

 During the 2021-31 Long-Term Plan consultation, the community identified the following needs: